 Video interview: How I felt growing up being donor-conceived

-22 years ago Emma Grønbæk was conceived with the help of an anonymous sperm donor.
-We have made an interview with Emma and asked her all the questions you may want to ask a woman who grew up as a donor child.
-In this video interview, she talks about her experience as a donor child and provides us with her best advice for parents of donor-conceived children.
+22 years ago Emma Grønbæk was conceived with the help of an Non-ID Release sperm donor.
+We have interviewed Emma and asked her all the questions you want to ask a woman who grew up as a donor child.
+In this video, she talks about her experience as a donor child.
+She also provides us with her best advice for parents of donor-conceived children.

 How do you feel about being donor-conceived?

-“I have always known that I was donor-conceived as it has always been a part of my life and something that we have always talked about at home.
-I feel like it does not have a really big impact on my life, I feel that I have lived a very normal life and then sometimes it just pops up in weird places.”
+“I have always known that I was donor-conceived.
+It has always been a part of my life and something that we have always talked about at home.
+I feel like it does not have a really big impact on my life, and I feel that I have lived a very normal life.
+Then sometimes it just pops up in weird places.”